 - Making connections: Investigate another book created by Philip.
 Were you able to make text to text connections?

-This book lends itself to writing to inform and vocabulary.
+This book lends itself to writing to inform, entertain and vocabulary.

 - Vocabulary: What would you write in the caption on page 1?

-- Factual writing: Pages 13 and 14 explore the jobs that occur in an ant colony.
+- Writing to inform: Pages 13 and 14 explore the jobs that occur in an ant colony.
 It highlights the use of keywords (rather than sentences) to display facts.
 This would link in well with HASS concepts about community members and the jobs they do.
 An interview with Mum and Dad, or a member of the school community, could be the final outcomes.

 - Vocabulary: Pages 17 and 18: What is odorous? aromatic? pheromones?
 These challenging words lend themselves to using scents in playdough on the Sensory Table.
 Focus on how smells evoke memories i.e. What does this citrus smell remind you of? (making lemon slice with my Nanna).